aahmedessam30/api-versionizer/README.md

 php artisan vendor:publish --tag=apiversionizer-config
 ```

-This will create a configuration file named `apiversionizer.php` in your `config` directory.
+This will create a configuration file named `api-versionizer.php` in your `config` directory.
 The configuration file contains the following options:

 - **current_version**: The current version of the API.
 - **fallback_version**: The fallback version to use if the requested version is not found.